smalorni/mindful-journey-client/README.md

 ## Installation
-1. Clone the repository: git clone git@github.com:smalorni/mindful-journey-client.git
+1. Clone the repository: <code>git clone git@github.com:smalorni/mindful-journey-client.git</code>
 2. cd into directory mindful-journey-client
 3. Follow server-side instructions for <a href="https://github.com/smalorni/mindful-journey-server" target="_blank">mindful-journey-server</a> to run server
 4. Return back to mindful-journey-client in terminal and run npm install in your terminal
-4. Run npm start and should see http://localhost:3000/login in browser
+5. Run npm start and should see http://localhost:3000/login in browser